Dr Kerry Bobbins

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-I am an urban geographer who has worked on sustainability transitions at the academia-policy interface for the last 8 years.
-During this time, I have worked closely with government officials, private sector and civil society in South Africa and the United Kingdom to produce applied research and policy outputs on urban infrastructure transitions, focusing on water, sanitation, and energy.
-I have also directly contributed to the development of municipal and regional policy on green infrastructure, mining waste landscape and urban water management.
+I am an urban geographer who has worked on sustainability transitions at the academia-policy interface for the last ten years.
+During this time, I have worked closely with government officials, private sector, and civil society in the United Kingdom and South Africa to produce applied research and policy outputs on urban infrastructure transitions, focusing on water, sanitation, and energy.
+I have also directly contributed to the development of national, regional, and municipal policies on infrastructure, nature-based solutions, mining waste landscapes, and urban water management.

 BROAD RESEARCH SPECIALISMS

-Sustainability transitions, urban infrastructure, climate change, nature-based solutions, socio-environmental justice.
+Urban sustainability transitions, urban infrastructures, nature-based solutions, climate change, resilience, socio-environmental justice.

 PhD Development Planning (University College London, United Kingdom)